JAlcocerT/JAlcocerT/content/blog/dev-web-hugo-minimalist.md

 date: 2025-12-31
 draft: true
 tags: ["Dev"]
-summary: 'How to get started with HUGO'
+summary: 'The minimalist web and what to learn from it.'
 url: 'creating-a-minimalist-blog'
 ---

+**Intro**

+I get very happy when finding out about blog posts on reddit or on self.st newsletter that are purely human driven.

 paper mod Theme